Carney's Davos speech was a sales pitch

 This is not sovereignty.
 It’s the performance of sovereignty while accepting subordination.
 In a world of great power rivalry, the countries in between have a choice – compete with each other for favour, or to combine to create a third path with impact.

 ..."negotiating with the Great Powers is a bad idea.
-They're mobsters who will subordinate us.
+They'll subordinate us.
 We're better as a coalition of capital."

 We shouldn’t allow the rise of hard power to blind us to the fact that the power of legitimacy, integrity and rules will remain strong, if we choose to wield them together – which brings me back to Havel.